If you weren’t already aware, a huge benefit of an IRA is its capability to generate tax-favored money to beneficiaries.

 Now let’s say the granddaughter passes at age 75 and her 40 year old son is her named beneficiary.
 At this point the granddaughter has received $953,977 in RMDs from the IRA and it has a remaining balance of $518,543 for her son.
 Her son, following the same schedule as his mother, begins taking RMDs and the IRA continues to earn 7%.

 Overall the IRA has paid out 1.648 million to the granddaughter and her son combined which is over 16 times the initial $100,000 left to the granddaughter.

 Please note that this scenario is just an example.
 Nobody can actually know what future returns on investments will be and those investments may vary.

 Also, something else interesting to note is if the beneficiary is under age 22, that IRA may even grow more than what’s in this example.
 Stretch IRAs should not be underestimated.

 It might be worth checking whether you should be taking advantage of stretch IRAs and we’re happy to help you with exactly that!
-If you would like someone to take a second look at your retirement plan, including your IRA accounts, fill out the form below or call us at 913-393-1000.
-A Barber Financial Group advisor will be in contact with you to discuss your financial future.
+If you would like someone to take a second look at your retirement plan, including your IRA accounts, schedule a complimentary consultation below or call us at 913-393-1000.

 Select the office you would like to meet with.
 We can meet in-person, by virtual meeting, or by phone.
 Then it’s just two simple steps to schedule a time for your Complimentary Consultation.

 Lenexa Office Lee’s Summit Office North Kansas City Office